Uitware/locreg/README.md

 #### Prerequisites
-For locreg to work properly, you must have Docker installed on your machine and Ngrok account created.
+For locreg to work properly, you must have **Docker installed on your machine** you can do this by following [Docker documentation](https://docs.docker.com/engine/install/).
+Also, **Ngrok account must be created** you can do this in [Ngrok website](https://ngrok.com/).
-Additionally, if you plan to use locreg with Azure, ensure that the Azure CLI is installed and authenticated
+Additionally, if you plan to use locreg with Azure, ensure that the **Azure CLI is installed** and you have authenticated.
+Here you can find how to install it [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 #### Go install